soypunk/wp-plugin-google-calendar-events/README.md

 3. To get to your calendar settings, use your mouse point to hover over the calendar you wish to work with and click the three vertical dots that appear to the right – this will bring up a dropdown menu, click Settings and sharing.
 4. A new page will open.
 Find the Calendar ID at the bottom under the Integrate Calendar section - copy that ID into your `index.php` file (line #16.)

-## Download your API access JSON file
+## Download your Service Account Key JSON file

 This is subject to change and I won't be updating this documentation to follow all of the whims of Google's design team.
 For now (January 2020) the following instructions work: